-B. If Applicant answered “No” to either question above; upload in HPMS a Business Integrity Disclosure, which contains a brief explanation of each action, including the following:
+B. If Applicant answered “No” to either question above; upload in the HPMS a Business Integrity Disclosure, which contains a brief explanation of each action, including the following:

 1. Legal names of the parties.
 2. Circumstances.
-3. Status (pending or closed)
+3. Status (pending or closed).

 4. If closed, provide the details concerning resolution and any monetary payments, or settlement agreements or corporate integrity agreement.